radiantlogic-v8/documentation-new/documentation/architect-guide/getting-started-with-radiantone.md

 The Identity Data Analysis tool generates a report for each of your data sources.
 These reports give you a glimpse of your existing data and provide insight on the quality of your data and what is available for you to use for correlation logic.

+>[!warning]
->[!warning] - You can also choose to mount virtual views from each of your data sources below a global root naming context in RadiantOne and point the Identity Data Analysis tool to this location to perform a single analysis/report from all of your sources at once.
+>You can also choose to mount virtual views from each of your data sources below a global root naming context in RadiantOne and point the Identity Data Analysis tool to this location to perform a single analysis/report from all of your sources at once.
 This helps you detect attribute uniqueness and statistics across heterogeneous data sources.

 ### Related Material